 “Oh, yeah.
 Is it causing you a problem?”

-I laughed.
-“It’s all because when I defended Jace from his older step-brother, I told John, I considered Jace my brother, which meant John also was.”
+I laugh.
+“It all started when I defended Jace from his older step-brother.
+I told John I considered Jace my brother, which meant John also was.”

 “I’ll never understand boys.”

 “Well, do you want to talk with Stu, he’s standing on my toes to talk.”

 “Actually, I told Scott I’d call him.
 I saw him when I dragged John to the pool.”